 I am quite certain that there is nothing in this world comparable to a warm, freshly baked muffin to wake up to in the morning.
-Bonus points if it’s healthy!

 Typically, most muffins you find in bakeries are cupcakes in disguise – relying heavily on oil, butter, and cups of sugar for their sweetness.
 When I’m craving a healthy muffin, I find the only way I can truly enjoy them is to just make them myself.
-Plus they make my apartment smell like a bakery. 😉

 These homemade low fat apple pie muffins are soft, fluffy, and full of good-for-you ingredients like whole oats, fresh apples, and white whole wheat flour.
 In lieu of butter and oil, I used fat free yogurt and applesauce to give the muffins their moisture.
-I also used as little sugar as possible – but feel free to reduce the amount of sugar or add more, depending on your tastes.

 How to bake high-domed, fluffy muffins

 - You need a very, very thick batter.
 Much thicker than cake or cupcake batter – you want “spoonable” batter, not “pourable.”

 - Do not overmix the batter- this will create hard, tough, + flat muffins.